Aether-Guild/Dragons-Descent/CONTRIBUTING.md

    dotnet tool install -g dotnet-script
    ```

-3. The build script will automatically install the required AssetBundleBuilder tool when first run.
+3. The build script will automatically install the required AssetBundleBuilder tool, and Unity when first run.

 ## Project Structure